brillouin-imaging/Brillouin-standard-file/docs/brim_file_specs.md

-# Proposal for version 0.1 of the BLS file format
+# Proposal for version 0.1 of the brim file format

 ## General description:
-The BLS file format is designed to store Brillouin spectral data along with the results of its analysis.
+The brim file format (brillouin imaging) is designed to store Brillouin spectral data along with the results of its analysis.
 While it supports the storage of individual spectra acquired under different conditions, its primary focus is on Brillouin microscopy images.
 Brillouin microscopy is a hyperspectral imaging technique, where each pixel in the final 3D image corresponds to a full spectrum.
 Individual spectra are arranged in a flattened structure within the '/data_{n}/PSD' array.